On this page:

 The wetlands at Burnham Prairie are attractive breeding grounds for marsh birds, including common gallinule, Virginia rail and American bittern.
 Restoration efforts here focus on protecting the mix of marsh, wet sand prairie and savanna that keeps these birds coming back to raise their young.

 The Forest Preserves worked with the US Army Corps of Engineers to build an earthen berm to prevent polluted stormwater from entering the wetlands.
-And ongoing invasive species control, including prescribed burns, protect the native plants that help these marsh birds thrive.
+Ongoing invasive species control, including prescribed burns, protects the native plants that help these marsh birds thrive.